antiSocialNet/antisocial-friends/README.md

 ```

 ### friend-updated event: the relationship has changed
-Relevant details are in e.user (a user instance) and e.friend (a friend instance).
+Relevant details are in user (a user instance) and friend (a friend instance).
 This might be a change of server address or the friend might have changed the audiences for the user.
 Typically user would remove cache of notifications and re-load.
 ```
 antisocialApp.on('friend-updated', function (user, friend) {
   console.log('antisocial friend-updated %s %s', user.username, friend.remoteEndPoint);